Aviation Maintenance Program / Course – Aviation Power Plant Mechanics Training

-An aviation maintenance technician is often referred to as an air frame and powerplant mechanic (A&P mechanic).
-The technician inspects, diagnoses, repairs, and overhauls aircraft engines and structure systems in accordance with testing and certification provisions of the Federal Aviation Administration (FAA).
-There are two ratings or certifications that an aviation maintenance technician may possess: airframe and powerplant.
+The technician is trained to inspect and diagnoses repairs.
+Overhauling aircraft engines and structure systems in accordance with the Federal Aviation Administration (FAA) is part of the program.
+There are two ratings or certifications an aviation maintenance technician may possess airframe and powerplant.
 Airframe technicians troubleshoot, rig, inspect, and perform structural repairs.
 Powerplant technicians inspect, repair, and maintain aircraft engines, both jet and reciprocating.

 Graduates of the aviation maintenance technician programs are employed wherever aircraft or aircraft parts are manufactured, modified, repaired, or maintained.
 Employment opportunities include aircraft companies, airlines, repair stations, and airport fixed bases of operation.
 Due to the extensiveness of the program, graduates are employed in other industries where hydraulic equipment is used.